 We believe approximately 1.25 million people in the UK have an eating disorder.
-The National Institute of Health and Clinical Excellence estimates around 11% of those affected by an eating disorder are male.
+Around 25% of those affected by an eating disorder are male.

 The Health and Care Information Centre published figures in February 2014 showed an 8% rise in the number of inpatient hospital admissions in the 12 months previous to October 2013.
 The Costs of Eating Disorders report found that this is indicative of the trend in increasing prevalence over time: a 34% increase in admissions since 2005-06 - approximately 7% each year.